Jeff is focused on the issues that matter to you! He defends the Constitution, including the 2nd Amendment, and always puts the People first!

 Government Accountability: I serve the people.
 I am committed to being a representative of the people and for the people.
 The House passed bipartisan legislation to provide greater government transparency.
 The legislation passed by the House in 2017 would make the governor’s office subject to the Freedom of Information Act (FOIA) and create a disclosure system for the Legislature.
 We in Lansing should follow the same rules of transparency that local government has had to follow for years.

-Protecting Our Great Lakes: Our water is one of our most precious resources here in Michigan.
+Protecting Our Drinking Water and Our Great Lakes: Our water is one of our most precious resources here in Michigan.
 In 2017, the Macomb County sewer collapse threatened the water quality of our local waterways and ultimately, our Great Lakes.
 I led the charge to successfully secure $3 million to help Macomb County repair the damage and protect our water.
 I also support legislation that would address those who seek to pollute or extract our fresh water.

 Jobs and Prosperity: We must maintain a state in which our residents want to live and work.
 We need to create a climate that allows our youth to get an education, find jobs, and pursue happiness with less government, less taxes, and more personal freedom.
 This is how we honor the promises made to the generations who got us here.